Review of The Framery (formerly Liingo Eyewear): How Do They Compare with Warby Parker?

 This post may contain affiliate links.
 Learn more.

-After multiple months of COVID19-induced working from home, I found myself thankful for many simple items around my house, which serve as small comforts.
+A few years ago, after multiple months of COVID19-induced working from home, I found myself thankful for many simple items around my house, which serve as small comforts.

 Entrepreneurs Amy Larson, Brandon Adams, Douglas Harris and Peder Singleton launched startup Liingo Eyewear in Draper, Utah in 2016.